SPAN-Enterprises/TaxBandits-SDK/README.md

+This repository of TaxBandits API has been updated.
+You can find the new repository of TaxBandits API [here](https://github.com/TaxBandits).
 # Why TaxBandits API

 As the experts in everything related to the Employment Taxes, TaxBandits API helps employers and other filers complete and submit their W-2/1099 & Employment Taxes.